 Valuation for tax purposes

-- one or more properties needs to be valued for inheritance tax following a death.
+- inheritance tax following a death.

 A Chartered Valuation Surveyor can assist with valuations for many purposes but tax valuations are a rather specialist area where local expertise and experience really counts.

 Valuations for tax purposes, whether inheritance tax, capital gains tax or to assess the value of a property being gifted as part of inheritance tax planning usually have to be negotiated and agreed with the Valuation Office Agency.
 So the valuation and the Chartered Valuation Surveyor’s ability to justify and defend it becomes critical.
 Most valuations for tax planning or tax management are generally required as the property being valued has not been sold, so there is no ‘arms length market transaction’ taking place.

 So it is all about the homework, the comparable valuation evidence and how that is interpreted usually to a retrospective valuation date, i.e., value as at date of gift, date of inheritance, date of transfer etc...
 Then, the outcome will depend on the negotiation skills of the Chartered Surveyor acting for you.

 A further complexity in tax valuations is that the valuation date is often a date in the past, either because it takes time for probate to be granted or because for capital gains tax one has to establish the value either at the acquisition date or where the property was bought before 1982 or 1965 to elect for a 1982 or 1965 valuation instead.